-Every Director, officer, employee, physician, volunteer and student of the Hospital will respect the confidentiality of matters brought before the Board, or before any Board committee.
+Every Director, officer, employee, physician, volunteer and student of the Hospital will respect the confidentiality of matters brought before the Board, or before any Board committee and shall adhere to the Privacy and Information Security policies as required when engaging in board related activities.
+All information stored within BoardEffect and any related transitory records will be discoverable and subject to Freedom of Information requests

 All Directors must adhere to the by-laws, policies and procedures regarding confidentiality of information.
-These policies, without limitation, include confidential information, release of patient information, release of information to the media and personnel records.
+These policies, without limitation, include confidential information, release of patient information, facsimile of patient information, release of information to the media and personnel records.